PHPCoreLab/dynamic-upi/README.md

 ## Publishing to Packagist

-1. Replace `your-vendor` in `composer.json` with your Packagist vendor name.
+1. Replace `PHPCoreLab` in `composer.json` with your Packagist vendor name.
 2. Tag: `git tag v1.0.0 && git push --tags`
 3. Submit repo URL at packagist.org → Submit.
 4. Enable the GitHub webhook for auto-updates.